exercism/csharp/docs/LEARNING.md

 * [Programming in C# Jump Start](https://channel9.msdn.com/Series/Programming-in-C-Jump-Start) is a nice step-by-step introduction to programming in C#.
 * [C# Fundamentals for Absolute Beginners](https://mva.microsoft.com/en-US/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949) is a great way to get to know C#.
 * [PluralSight](https://www.pluralsight.com/) has several [great](https://www.pluralsight.com/courses/csharp-6-from-scratch) [introduction](https://www.pluralsight.com/courses/c-sharp-fundamentals-with-visual-studio-2015) [courses](http://www.pluralsight.com/courses/csharp-best-practices-improving-basics).
 The downside: PluralSight is a paid service, but you can request a [free trial](https://www.pluralsight.com/pricing).
+* [.NET developer platform](https://dotnet.microsoft.com/learn/videos?WT.mc) Free videos for learning about .NET developer platform and how to use it.

 ### Books
 * [C# 6.0 in a Nutshell](https://www.amazon.com/C-6-0-Nutshell-Definitive-Reference/dp/1491927062/)